 - COPD and in relation to an exacerbation9,10

 - Incidence of future respiratory cancer11

 - Poor prognosis1-7

-In general, the suPAR level reflects immune activation regardless of etiology, and therefore the suPAR level is of no diagnostic value.
-However, in SIRS patients it has been demonstrated that the suPAR level is able to discriminate patients with bacteremia from patients with no bacteremia.
-A combined model using suPAR, procalcitonin, and IL-6 showed an AUC of 0.804 for prediction of bacteremia in SIRS patients1.
+In general, the suPAR level reflects the level of immune system activation regardless of etiology, and therefore the suPAR level is of no diagnostic value.
+However, in SIRS patients, it has been demonstrated that the suPAR level can discriminate patients with bacteremia from patients with no bacteremia.
+A combined model using suPAR, procalcitonin, and IL-6 showed an AUC of 0.804 to predict bacteremia in SIRS patients1.

 The suPAR level correlates with respiratory obstruction and can potentially help with the objective assessment of asthma8.
-In addition, the median suPAR level is significantly higher in asthmatics compared to healthy individuals (3.3 ng/mL vs. 2.5 ng/mL)9.
+In addition, the median suPAR level is significantly higher in asthmatics as compared to in healthy individuals (3.3 ng/mL vs 2.5 ng/mL)9.